Kota

 EORs handle global payroll, compliance with regional labour laws, benefits administration, etc.

 This role is vital for companies without local entities.
-It ensures employees are well-compensated and legally protected while smoothly integrating global HR functions.
+It ensures that employees are well-compensated and legally protected while smoothly integrating global HR functions.

 Tailored global benefits unlock a happier, more productive international workforce, boosting employee retention.